Abandoned or untaxed vehicles

 The Parking Enforcement Team is aware of where illegal parking occurs on the public road network and pavements.
 These locations will receive regular, and proportionate, enforcement as operational commitments and available resources allow.

-Please be responsible when reporting abandoned vehicles, noting the following.
+Be responsible when reporting abandoned vehicles, note the following.

 Most vehicles reported to us are untaxed, rather than abandoned.
 Sometimes a vehicle that looks abandoned is registered and taxed.
 Basic checks for Tax and MOT may be carried out by anyone online.